rusudinu/open-reads/README.md

 ## Mobile Application (Flutter)

 The project includes a Flutter-based mobile application that provides similar functionality to the web frontend.
+We are using full package imports and the files are organized by feature in folders rather than by type.

 ### Architecture